Perl-Apollo/Corinna/rfc/major-changes.md

 # Change Log

+## September 22, 2021

+- Abtract methods in classes and required methods in roles are no longer allowed to declare their argument lists.
+This gives us room to reconsider this behavior post-MVP.

 ## September 21, 2021

-- :name attribute for slots removed from MVP.
+- `:name` attribute for slots removed from MVP.
 Might be returned later.
 - Version numbers no longer limited to semver.
 All current Perl version formats intended to be supported.
 - Classes which both inherit and consume roles must now declare the parent